The New Zealand Institute

 10.0 Procedure of Council

 The Council shall meet as often as the business of the Institute requires, and may regulate its own mode of procedure.
-Four members of Council personally present shall form a quorum.
+Four members of Council shall form a quorum.
 Members of Council may be represented by a proxy, who is a member of the Council, and vote in the name of such person so represented.
 The Council may appoint committees for special purposes to report to the Council.

 10.1 Decision Making Procedure